 Over the years, students have consistently remarked on how different this approach is to any they have experienced before.
 This response has carried over from Bathsheba’s ‘Simplicity’ to Act Without Acting.
 We do not know another technique that employs a similar method, though the Miesner technique does sit well alongside it.

-Act Without Acting takes place at The Actors Centre on 15 October.
+Act Without Acting takes place at The Actors Centre fro 25 - 27 March.
 For more information, as well as booking links, please click here.

 About Daniel Benzenou and Alice Bird